How to Handle Transpositions in Your Opening Repertoire

 Avoid common maintenance pitfalls:

-- Don't over-memorize: Favor structures and plans over 25-move lines.
+- Don't over-memorise: Favor structures and plans over 25-move lines.
+See how to memorize chess openings and actually remember them.

 - Evolve with your style: Start simple; add branches as skill grows.